magento/merchdocs/src/sales-channels/asc/amazon-verify-api-key.md

 If the Amazon API key is missing, invalid, or expired, you must update your key.
 A message displays prompting you to get an API key and to add they key to your Amazon Sales Channel configuration.

-## To get and add the Amazon API key as prompted:
+## Get and add the Amazon API key as prompted

 The API key is validated each time you access your Amazon Sales Channel.